 1. Vessel.
 The term "vessel" shall mean and include every description of watercraft used or capable of being used as a means of transportation on water.
-This includes all vessels of any size homeported, launched/retrieved, or visiting in Newport Commented [JC11]: No additional changes a.
+This includes all vessels of any size homeported, launched/retrieved, or visiting in Newport a.
 Human-Powered Vessel.
 The term "humanpowered vessel" shall mean a vessel that is being propelled by the human body through the use of oars, paddles, or the like and without the use of wind, a motor, or other machinery.